-To identify the causal impact of rising LTR shares on the local housing market, the exclusion restriction for the 2SLS estimator is that the instrument for changes in LTR change must be orthogonal to omitted characteristics that are correlated with changes in housing market outcomes, conditional on the specified baseline Census Tract characteristics and fixed effects.
+To identify the causal impact of rising LTR shares on the local housing market, the exclusion restriction for the 2SLS estimator is that the instrument for changes in LTR market share must be orthogonal to omitted characteristics that are correlated with changes in housing market outcomes, conditional on the specified baseline Census Tract characteristics and fixed effects.
 This identifying assumption can be formally stated as:

-$$\mathbb{E}[IV{it} \times \tilde{\varepsilon}{it} | \mathbf{X}i] = 0. \tag{9}$$
+$$\mathbb{E}[IV{it} \times \tilde{\varepsilon}{it} | \mathbf{X}i] = 0.$$ (9)

 Although this assumption cannot be directly tested, we provide corroborating evidence that our instrument is uncorrelated with unobserved determinants of local housing market changes.
 Specifically, we perform a placebo test for pretrends between 2000 and 2009 in the decade before the rise of LTRs, following suggestions by Goldsmith-Pinkham et al. (2020).
-The intuition is that we should not see differential changes in house prices and rents for locations suitable vs. unsuitable for LTRs in the period before the concurrent rise of LTRs and OPM software.
+The intuition is that our identification assumption requires the rise of LTR to be the only channel that changes in the instrument can influence changes in local housing outcomes.
+So in the absence of the LTR rise, $\Delta IV$ should not be predictive of the changes in local housing market outcomes.
+Hence we should not see differential changes in house prices and rents for locations suitable vs. unsuitable for LTRs in the period before the concurrent rise of LTRs and OPM software.